IFSA Butler’s Intermediate Argentine Universities Program in Buenos Aires

 - Class Eligibility: Sophomores, juniors, and seniors.

-Buenos Aires is a complex city that is home to wonderful attractions and one of the most cosmopolitan societies in the world with a distinctly European air.
-The city and the surrounding areas are home to about 10 million people, nearly 40 percent of the Argentine population.
+Buenos Aires is a complex city that is home to wonderful attractions and is one of the most cosmopolitan societies in the world with a distinctly European air.
+The city and the surrounding areas are home to about 10 million people, which is nearly 40 percent of the Argentine population.
 This “Paris of the Americas” has almost no skyscrapers, making the city seem even larger.
-The bus and local train services are inexpensive and reliable, and many cultural and social sites are located in the compact city center or the nearby and easily accessible barrios.
+The bus and local train services are inexpensive and reliable, and many cultural and social sites are located in the compact city center and the nearby and easily accessible barrios.
 The city boasts countless cultural opportunities including theater, music, film, museums, and sporting attractions.

 Required upon arrival.Additional Visa Information

 - Fees: Students pay Haverford tuition, room, and partial board to Haverford College.
 Haverford is responsible for submitting payments to the program.

 Applicants are expected to participate in a Spanish language classroom.
 Students must have 2-3 semesters of Spanish (minimum of one year of elementary) prior to applying.
 It is preferred that students be enrolled in a Spanish course the semester before they expect to study abroad.